Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 \subsection{The Worldsheet Theory}

-The world-sheet theory of the heterotic string theory at tree level contains the matter field theory with central charge(26,15), and the ghost system of total central charge (-26,-15) containing the anti commuting fields $b,c,\bar b,\bar c$ and the commuting $\beta,\gamma$ ghosts.
-The $(\beta,\gamma)$ system can be bosonized \cite{Friedan:1985ge}, by replacing it with a system involving a scalar field $\phi$ with background charge $Q=-2$ and two conjugate anti-commuting fields $\xi$ and $\eta$ with conformal spin 0 and 1 respectively.
+The world-sheet theory of heterotic string theory at the tree level contains the matter field theory with central charge $(26,15)$, and the ghost system of total central charge $(-26,-15)$ containing the anti-commuting fields $b,c,\bar b,\bar c$ and the commuting $\beta,\gamma$ ghosts.
+The $(\beta,\gamma)$ system can be bosonized \cite{FriedanMartinecShenker1986}, by replacing it with a system involving a scalar field $\phi$ with background charge $Q=-2$ and two conjugate anti-commuting fields $\xi$ and $\eta$ of conformal dimensions $0$ and $1$, respectively.
 The bosonization prescription reads

 Reversing this prescription we get the following identifications: